 Why are they spamming me?

-They want to get a better pagerank.
+They want to get a better pagerank or lure unsuspecting visitors to dubious and malicious sites.
 They think that by spamming they can get more links and it will some how positively affect their pagerank.
 It is nothing personal against you for the most part, and many blogs face this issue, you are not the only one.

 What happens to comments that are marked as “Spam”?